 InfluxDB Clustered is currently only available to a limited group of InfluxData customers.
 If interested in being part of the limited access group, please contact the InfluxData Sales team.

-Migrate data to InfluxDB Cloud Serverless powered by the v3 storage engine from other InfluxDB instances powered by TSM including InfluxDB OSS 1.x, 2.x, InfluxDB Enterprise, and InfluxDB Cloud (TSM).
+Migrate data to InfluxDB Clustered powered by InfluxDB v3 from other InfluxDB instances powered by TSM including InfluxDB OSS 1.x, 2.x, InfluxDB Enterprise, and InfluxDB Cloud (TSM).